Powder River (film): Plot

+Loney's gang tries to rescue Harvey but he is shot by Chino while trying to escape.
+Loney's gang attack and Chino kills Loney.

-Chino sets a trap.
-Accompanied by Mitch, who owes Chino for saving his life, they join Debbie leaving town, and let word leak of a $300,000 gold shipment being aboard.
-Loney's men come to rob it and are defeated, but Debbie is shot.
-In town, Mitch is the only one with the surgical skill to save Debbie's life, and he does so.
-But when all seems well, Chino discovers that it was in fact Mitch who murdered Johnny and stole their gold.
+When Debbie tells Mitch she is staying, Mitch decides to leave.
+Chino discovers that it was in fact Mitch who murdered Johnny and stole their gold.
 As they begin to shoot it out, Mitch shoots Chino's gun out of his hand, but then collapses in agony and dies in Chino's arms.
 Frenchie arrives, is distraught and cradles Mitch's head.
 The next day, Frenchie boards the stage, leaving Chino and Debbie to a future together.